-Ohio bettors will be hearing plenty of talk about parlays as the sports betting market continues to grow.
+Ohio bettors have been hearing plenty of talk about parlays as the sports betting market continues to grow.

 Parlay betting is one of the most popular ways to bet on sports in the U.S., and they have become a big feature of sportsbook marketing over the years.
 That’s partly because gambling companies make solid profits off these bets — and also why the books create promotions around them.

 Sports bettors love parlays, so they’ll be an important part of the Ohio sports betting market.
 With legal betting available now in Ohio, it’s important for bettors to know what to expect.

 What is a parlay bet?